Want to get as much information about an IP address as possible? You’re in the right place.

 Proxy servers and computers functioning as servers tend to have at least one open port.
 If you know which port that is, you can identify the server and rate its risk.

-Performing an IP lookup tends to be done via two methods:
+Performing an IP search tends to be done via two methods:

 - Manual check: You identify the IP address and run the code yourself.
 You can also paste it into a dynamic online tool (which just executes the code for you).
 Great for single checks.